 Each volume is produced in the Pacific Northwest, in a limited edition print run of 150.
 The print runs are small, to further the preciousness of the printed piece.
 Each copy uses production methods that make it unique.
 For example, Volume 15.2 includes risograph overlays.
 Risographs are custom prints from a machine that is a hybrid of copier and screenprinter.

 Digitally, LIVD is archived through the Portland State University library.
 Each volume is available to the public approximately two years after the print release.

 To extend the reach of the publication, the twitter feed keeps pace with real-time issues and information.

 Volume 15.1 of LIVD (entitled “Oh, Sherrie”) focuses on the intersection of Sherrie Levine’s work, feminism and identity.
-Topically, the authors vary in their responses, some more direct – as in Nicole Dyar’s (graduate student) commentary and social criticism on the American cultural phenomenon of appropriating one’s identity from social media, and how this results in identity being authored by culture rather than the self.
+Topically, the authors vary in their responses, some more direct – as in Nicole Dyar’s (designer) commentary and social criticism on the American cultural phenomenon of appropriating one’s identity from social media, and how this results in identity being authored by culture rather than the self.
 Sarah McCoy (educator and letterpress studio entrepreneur) rectifies a noticeable gap in graphic design history, that of early colonial women printers who are largely ignored by existing scholarship.
-Hayden Roma (undergrad student at PSU) approaches Barbie as inherently and entirely revisionist.
+Hayden Roma (former undergrad student at PSU) approaches Barbie as inherently and entirely revisionist.
 Lisa Jarrett’s (educator and artist) lovingly poetic view on experience touches deeply upon longing and memory.